 Main exports: Machinery and transport equipment, agricultural products, including wine

 GNI per Capita: US $41,080 (World Bank, 2018)

 Internet domain: .fr

 See you later à plus tard

 Dates are usually written in the day, month and year sequence.
-For example: 1st of July 2018 or 1/7/18 Numbers are written with a period to denote thousands and a comma to denote fractions.
+For example: 1 July 2018 or 1/7/18 Numbers are written with a period to denote thousands and a comma to denote fractions.
 For example: €1.234,56 (one thousand, two hundred and thirty four euros and fifty six cents).
 The euro symbol appears before the numeric.

-The tax year runs from 1st of January to 31st of December.
+The tax year runs from 1 January to 31 December.

 These taxes are due when the client has a permanent establishment in France only.
 This excludes the liaison offices.